 Wow – we’re only a few weeks away from midterm exams already?
 Yikes!
 You may feel like you are just getting into the swing of things, but if you aren’t careful, midterms will sneak up on you.
 I took my midterms recently (a bit sooner than most courses), and I wish I would have taken my own advice for how to prepare for these exams.
 So don’t be like me and procrastinate – follow these tips and ace your midterms!

-- Take a break – just not too many.
+4. Take a break – just not too many.
 It’s important not to overdo it when you are studying.
 Part of spending your time wisely is choosing appropriate stopping points while studying to take a break.
-Your brain needs a rest, and you’ll have less stress if you take a few moments to stop and smell the roses.Check out a couple of our blog posts for tips on taking study breaks:
+Your brain needs a rest, and you’ll have less stress if you take a few moments to stop and smell the roses.Check out our blog post for tips on taking study breaks too.

 Take some of these tips and use them.
 They can be great ways for you to relieve stress, hang out with your family, and relax your brain all at the same time.
 Just beware – you might get so caught up in having fun that you miss one of your study sessions.
 This could have an adverse effect and actually increase your stress down the road, so just remember – everything in moderation.

 Do you have any tips to share about how you study for midterms?
 Leave a comment and share your advice!

 Good luck on your midterms – I know you’ll do great!